andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## view_users

-Views and displays all users in the database.
+Views and displays all users in the database

 ### Endpoint